dixitswatantra/changeRequestor/README.md

 • Allow for number of coins to be configurable and easily changed

 • Allow for the user to request for the most amount of coins to make change

+TO DO : TEST CASES FOR CODE COVERAGE